 We worked with the Learning and Development team at Xaxis to create animated branded videos and accompanying assets for their global initiative, Always Learning.

-In early 2020, we were briefed to create a new brand for Xaxis’s global People and Performance team.
-It needed to be bright, vibrant and engaging, as well as personable and human without relying too heavily on photography that might culturally unbalance global assets.
+We were briefed to create a new brand for Xaxis’s global People and Performance team.
+It needed to be bright, vibrant and engaging, as well as personable and human, without relying too heavily on photography that might culturally unbalance global assets.

-Among the deliverables required was a promotional launch film, initially intended for a conference in late March, a learning and development brochure and assorted graphic assets to allow internal teams the flexibility to create branded emails, intranet pages and newsletters.
+Among the deliverables required was a promotional launch film, a learning and development brochure and assorted graphic assets to allow internal teams the flexibility to create branded emails, intranet pages and newsletters.

 Having previously worked with the Xaxis team to develop a kinetic typography style and graphic property assets for their videos, we agreed with our client to build on this graphic package further into a set of characters who could embody the different narrative aspects of the Always Learning campaign.

 This was that employees should always be learning and upskilling themselves in preparation for change.
-For the client, the importance of this campaign grew as the lockdown took hold around the world, developing an appetite for learning and becoming critical for the success of all brands.
+For the client, the importance of this campaign grew as remote working became much more commonplace around the world, fostering an appetite for learning which was critical for the success of all brands.

-The internal engagement branding was completed and delivered in April 2020 and provided a key initiative for the company to get behind globally.
+The internal engagement animation branding provided a key initiative for the company to get behind globally.
 Check out the full video here: